snagimmo/qmk_shooter/docs/guide_claw_en.md

 ## 4. Finished

-After the setup, your `qmk_firmware/keyboards/claw44` directory shows a structure like below.
+Now, your `qmk_firmware/keyboards/claw44` directory should look like a structure as follows:

 ```bash
 ./keyboards/claw44/